kcrary/istari/docs/typechecking.md

    c.
 Reject

-3. Unify `A` and `B` if possible.
+3. Attempt to unify `A` and `B`.
 If successful, prove `A : type`.

    **Note:** This means subtyping is resolved using the "greedy algorithm" when possible.
 This usually performs well in practice, but occasionally it can have unpredictable results.

+4. Attempt to unify B with partial A.  If successful, prove `A <: partial A` using a strictness rule.

-4. If the goal matches a hypothesis, use it.
+5. If the goal matches a hypothesis, use it.

-5. Use any applicable subtyping rule.
+6. Use any applicable subtyping rule.

-6. Prove `A = B : type`.
+7. Prove `A = B : type`.

 ##### Type equivalence